 How to Start Oil Trading – Tutorial

 To conclude our comprehensive guide on UK oil trading, we are now going to walk you through the process of getting set up with an investment account.
-The steps below are based on our top-rate oil trading broker – eToro.

-Step 1: Open an Oil Trading Account
+Open an Oil Trading Account

 You will also be asked to submit a copy of your passport or driver’s license.
 Additionally, you’ll need to upload a recently issued bank account statement or utility bill.

 Your broker may require a minimum deposit.
 You can usually choose from the payment methods listed below.

 - Credit Card

 - Bank Transfer

 Upon selecting your oil trading market, you will need to set up an order.
 Simply select from a buy/sell position, enter your stake, and decide how much (if any) leverage you want to apply.

 Once you confirm the order, your oil trade will remain in the market until you close it.